commonhaus/foundation/agreements/bootstrapping/2024-05-18-bootstrapping-sdkman.md

 This digital action is considered a valid form of written consent, in line with the foundation's bylaws on electronic participation and decision-making.

-Project Name: jackson
+Project Name: SDKMAN!

-EGC Representative GitHub Username: cowtowncoder
+EGC Representative GitHub Username: marc0der

-Date of Signed Commit: 2024-03-25
+Date of Signed Commit: 2024-05-18

 For organizations with a legal department, a digitally signed PDF of this document may be submitted as an alternative.